stbnrivas/dataModels/specs/Weather/WeatherObserved/README.md

 ## Public instance

-You can read about public instance offering information about weather stations [here](../../gsma.md).
+You can read about public instance offering information about observed weather [here](../../gsma.md).

 ## Examples of use